hillaryAHR/LIB-201/narrative.md

 # 1. Writing for the Web

 Web-based narratives are great for sharing a variety of content in an open, public space.
+It's important to remember your audience is public, and to be inclusive of all of this "public," but what does that mean?
 Let's remember some important things when writing for an online environment.

 1. <b>Web-based writing should be concise.</b> Say what you're going to say with simple, direct sentences.
 This doesn't mean it has to be short (although that's preferred), but it does warrant a more economic attitude toward words.

 2. <b>Web-based writing should be accessible.</b> Web-based writing should strive to be accessible for any and all users, no matter their intellectual levels or physical abilities.
 In other words, you're writing for a diverse public, and not a singular or specifically-trained audience.
 Remember the **POUR** acronym when you're writing your narrative:

 - **Perceivable** - the user can engage with elements through various senses (primarily sound and sight, or touch for haptic screens).
 Example: If you include an image, thoroughly describe that image with alternative text.
 If you include a video, make sure it has captions.
-The image below contains a good example of thorough alt text:
+If you use colorful fonts, make sure the background colors have enough contrast to ensure visibility.
+The image below contains a good example of descriptive alt text:

 ![Screenshot of a letter from "Women's Stories, W.E.B.
 Du Bois Papers Data" via https://sway.office.com/jnwIZkrNCACbONhA with alternative text highlighted](https://github.com/hillaryAHR/LIB-201/blob/main/narrative-images/alternative-text.JPG)